Mosaic Inc.: Public launch

-On January 7, 2013, Mosaic launched an online platform to let individuals invest US$25 or over in specific solar projects while earning a 4.5% annual return.
+In January 2013, Mosaic launched an online platform to let individuals invest US$25 or over in specific solar projects while earning a 4.5% annual return.
 Mosaic provided capital to developers at a 5.5% interest rate, took a 1% fee, and investors could expect a full return of their investment in nine years.
 Mosaic sold out its first public projects in less than 24 hours, with over 400 investors putting in $313,000 and an average investment of $700.

-On April 8, 2013, Mosaic announced that it had received approval to sell $100 million worth of solar investments to the California public.
+In April 2013, Mosaic announced that it had received approval to sell $100 million worth of solar investments to the California public.
 As part of the announcement, Mosaic released another project on the Ronald McDonald House in San Diego.

 On March 6, 2014, Mosaic announced that it would begin offering crowdfunded loans to homeowners who would like to install solar.

 2015-2021

 Mosaic has been financing residential loans for solar systems by leveraging third party capital providers since 2014.
 Since this shift, Mosaic has continued to grow in the solar financing space, in large part because of this additional raised capital.

 Mosaic's first major round of capital came in October 2014 with reinsurer PartnerRe, funding $100 million of Mosaic home solar loans.
 These funds were directed at expanding its lending system.
 In 2014, it was one of the first companies to pioneer solar lending by combining one of the industry's first 20-year solar loans with fully digital financing.

 In 2016, Mosaic introduced a battery-only loan.
 In 2017, the company introduced a 25-year loan and expanded into other sustainable home improvement verticals.
 In 2019, Mosaic introduced a product to enable the purchase of solar with other bundled improvements, including roofs, windows, and doors.
 Over the course of 2016, Mosaic raised $200 million between Germany's DZ Bank and New York Green Bank and a separate $220 million equity financing in Series C funding through private equity firm Warburg Pincus.

 In 2020, the company introduced a first-of-its-kind sustainable home improvement loan with up to 18 months of deferred interest and payments followed by repayment terms up to 25 years.